 The study and application of physico-chemical principles that are necessary for the design, development and preparation of pharmaceutical dosage forms.
 The study of quantitative skills necessary for an understanding of the basic and clinical pharmaceutical sciences, including skills in pharmaceutical calculations and extemporaneous preparation of dosage forms.
 Lecture: Three hours per week.
 Laboratory/Recitation: Three hours per week.

-Fee: \$150 Prerequisite: P-1 standing or consent of instructor.
-PHA 311 is a prerequisite for PHA 312.
+P-1 standing or consent of the instructor.
+PHA-311 is a prerequisite for PHA-312.

-PHA 313.
-PHARMACY CALCULATIONS ONE CREDIT
+PHA-313.
+PHARMACY CALCULATIONS Credits: 1

 The common mathematical processes that a pharmacist may encounter in professional practice are covered.
 Interpretation of the prescription, including Latin abbreviations, will be discussed.
 Medical terminology and the generic name, trade name, manufacturer and classification of the top 100 drugs will also be presented.
 Lecture one hour per week.
-Prerequisite: P-1 standing or consent of instructor.

-PHA 327.
-MEDICAL MICROBIOLOGY
+PHA-327.
+MEDICAL MICROBIOLOGY Credits: 4

 An overview of microbiology with special emphasis on pathogenic microbiology.
 Lecture: Three hours per week.
 Laboratory: Three hours per week.
-Fee: \$150.
-Cross listed with BIO 327.
-Prerequisite: P-1 standing or consent of instructor.
+Cross listed with BIO-327

-PHA 331 & PHA 332.
-MEDICAL ANATOMY & PHYSIOLOGY I & II FOUR CREDITS EACH
+PHA-331. & PHA 332 MEDICAL ANATOMY & PHYSIOLOGY I & II Credits: 4

 In-depth principles of human anatomy and physiology as well as an introduction to pathophysiology will be presented.
 Lecture: Two hours per week.
 Laboratory/Recitation: Three hours per week.
 Discussion/Recitation: two hours per week.

-Fee: \$150.
-Prerequisite: P-1 standing or consent of instructor.
-PHA 331 is a prerequisite for PHA 332.
+P-1 standing or consent of the instructor.
+PHA-331 is a prerequisite for PHA-332.